Skip to main content

 Through coursework and practical experience serving in the city of St. Louis, students from across academic disciplines will think critically about the most pressing problems faced by people living on the margins in contemporary cities.
 In addition, they will investigate the ways in which the minor can supplement their major field of study.

-The 15-credit interdisciplinary minor, which is administered by the Micah Program, is open to all undergraduates at the University, regardless of their school or major.
-No affiliation with the Micah Program is required.
+The 15-credit interdisciplinary minor is open to all undergraduates at the University, regardless of their college/school or major.

 Courses listed below in each category are only a sample of the overall course options which fulfill requirements for the minor.
-The Micah program director will discuss with you the interdisciplinary courses that can be used for the minor.
 No course may fulfill more than one urban poverty studies minor requirement.

 Introductory Courses6